 That said, not all of us purchase high-quality down pillows, and not all of us take particularly good care of the nice (or not so nice) pillows that we do have.

-If you have a synthetic pillow, you'll need to replace it around every 3-4 years.
-If you have a high quality pillow but intense allergies, you'll probably want to replace your pillow every two years.
-And if you wake up feeling neck pain, or can't get the pillow to look even despite giving it a good thrashing-er-fluff, you'll need to replace said pillow no matter how recently you purchased it!
+If you have a synthetic pillow, you'll need to replace it around every 3–4 years.
+If you have a high-quality pillow but intense allergies, you'll probably want to replace your pillow every two years.
+And if you wake up feeling neck pain, or can't get the pillow to work even despite giving it a good thrashing-er-fluff, you'll need to replace said pillow no matter how recently you purchased it!